 A pass for Language Acquisition 1: From Scratch to Print, or a similar academic-writing course.
-Preferably, you have also taken an introductory syntax course.
+Preferably, you have also taken Linguistics 2: The Syntax of English.

-This second-year course provides a more in-depth understanding of grammar in use.
-The course focuses on the denotations, connotations and functions of grammar, but we will also touch on matters of lexis, spelling and punctuation, introducing you to matters of register and style and information structure.
+This second-year course provides a more in-depth understanding of grammar in usage.
+The course focusses on the denotations, connotations and functions of grammar, but we will also touch on matters of lexis, spelling and punctuation, introducing students to matters of register and style.

-Each week, the online lectures cover topics from traditional and functional English grammar (e.g., tense and aspect, complementation, or word order).
-In the weekly on-campus Q&A sessions, you are encouraged to ask questions about the reading and the lectures, and there is discussion of mock test assignments.
-This knowledge will be further practised in seminar with exercises and short writing assignments that you have prepared at home.
-Furthermore, you will be encouraged to think of usage (of native and non-native speakers of English) as a research area, for instance for a bachelor's thesis.
+Each week, the lecture covers a topic from traditional and functional English grammar (e.g. tense and aspect, complementation, or word order).
+This knowledge will be practiced in tutorial with exercises and short writing assignments that you have prepared at home.
+Students are actively encouraged to think of grammar usage (of native and non-native speakers of English) as a research area.

-By the end of this course, you will have acquired a sound knowledge and understanding of English grammar and English grammatical terminology.
-This is important if you are considering a career in editing, teaching or translation.
-Besides being able to apply that knowedge when you write texts in English, you will also have been introduced to the basics of functionalist theories of grammar, including functional grammar and cognitive grammar.
+By the end of this course, you will have acquired a sound knowledge and understanding of English grammar and English grammatical terminology (which will come in handy if you are considering a career in editing, teaching or translation).
+Besides being able to apply that knowedge when you write texts in English, you will also have been introduced to the basics of functionalist theories of grammar, including Functional Grammar and Cognitive Grammar.

 The timetables are available through My Timetable.